General Tso’s Chicken

 5 from 20 votes

-Homemade General Tso’s chicken features golden and crispy chicken bits drenched in a thick glossy sauce that is a balance of sweet, tangy, and spicy flavors.
+Homemade General Tso’s chicken features golden and crispy chicken bits drenched in a thick glossy sauce.
+It's an easy authentic recipe.
 Watch the video below to see how I make this in my kitchen.

 Servings: 8 servings